Paulo Coelho: Writing

 Since the publication of The Alchemist, Coelho has generally written at least one novel every two years.
 Four of them – The Pilgrimage, Hippie, The Valkyries and Aleph – are autobiographical, while the majority of the rest are broadly fictional.
 Other books, like Maktub, The Manual of the Warrior of Light and Like the Flowing River, are collections of essays, newspaper columns, or selected teachings.
 His work has been published in more than 170 countries and translated into eighty-three languages.
 Together, his books have sold 320 million copies.
 On 22 December 2016, Coelho was listed by UK-based company Richtopia at number 2 in the list of 200 most influential contemporary authors.

+Reception

-However, reactions to his writing have not been without controversy.
-Though he was raised in a Catholic family, and describes himself as of that faith even now, his stance has been described as incompatible with the Catholic faith, because of its New Age, pantheist and relativist contents.
+Reactions to his writing have not been without dissension.
+Though he was raised in a Catholic family and describes himself as of that faith even now, his stance has been described as incompatible with the Catholic faith, because of its New Age, pantheist and relativist contents.
 And whatever his sales, reviews of Coelho's later work consistently note its superficiality.